Marie-Joseph Angélique: Early life

-After Thibault's release, he visited de Couagne to demand his outstanding wages.
+After Thibault's release, he visited Mme. de Francheville to demand his outstanding wages.
 She paid them but warned Thibault never to set foot in her house again.
-Angry, she also confirmed to him that Angélique had in fact been sold and would be shipped to Quebec City as soon as the ice cleared.
-Thibault ignored the order to stay away and visited Angélique several times while de Couagne was not at home.
-As this was early April, they both would have known that the St. Lawrence River would soon be passable to ships, and that Angélique would not be in Montreal much longer.
-Angélique told a servant that she intended to run away again, and it is possible that the two discussed setting a fire to cover their escape.
+Angry, she also confirmed to him that Angélique had in fact been sold and would be shipped to Quebec City as soon as the ice cleared and the St. Lawrence River was passable to ships.
+Thibault ignored the order to stay away and visited Angélique several times while Mme. de Francheville was not at home.
+As this was early April, they likely knew that the ice soon clear and that Angélique would not be in Montreal much longer.
+Angélique told a servant that she intended to run away again, and it is possible that she and Thibault discussed escaping together and setting a fire to cover their escape.